lejeanty/seattlesnowmass2021/pages/lodging.md

 ## Dorm Rooms

-The primary lodging sponsored by the workshop are private dorm rooms.
+The primary lodging sponsored by the workshop are private dorm rooms on <a href="https://hfs.uw.edu/Campus-Living/Undergraduate-Housing/Madrona-Hall">north campus</a> within 0.4 miles from the workshop venue.
 These dorm rooms have a private bathroom, bed, desk, and excellent wifi.
-The price will be close to $110/night, everything included.
+The price will be close to $110/night for single, and $68/night for the share room.
 We expect most people to stay in these.

 ## Near Campus Hotels